Local Law 97 Guidance for Affordable Housing

 • Unexpected or Unforeseeable Event: For buildings damaged as a result of a disaster, including but not limited to a hurricane, severe flooding or fire.

-• Eligible Energy Conservation Project (EECP): Certain buildings may be eligible for a mitigated penalty if the building received funding from a Housing Agency as of November 15, 2019, to complete an “Eligible Energy Conservation Project”.
+• Eligible Energy Conservation Project (EECP): Certain buildings may be eligible for a mitigated penalty if the building received a funding commitment from an eligible Agency as of November 15, 2019, to complete an “Eligible Energy Conservation Project”.

-• Mediated Resolution: The Department may offer a mediated resolution if the owner submits, by 8/29/2025 or by 12/31/2025 if an Extension was granted, (1) an attestation that the building is not in compliance, (2) the previous year’s benchmarking AND (3) a “Compliance Plan” that either details how a building will meet 2030 carbon limits by 2030 or demonstrates that work is underway to implement the applicable Prescriptive Measures and a date by which the remaining work will be complete.
+• Mediated Resolution: The Department may offer a mediated resolution if the owner submits, (1) an attestation that the building is not in compliance, (2) the previous year’s benchmarking AND (3) a “Compliance Plan” that either details how a building will meet 2030 carbon limits by 2030 or demonstrates that work is underway to implement the applicable Prescriptive Measures and a date by which the remaining work will be complete.

 Free Technical Assistance for Owners